 Spotted Wintergreen - Chimaphila maculata

-Planting the Spotted Wintergreen Plant
+Characteristics of the Spotted Wintergreen plant

 - Green, White